States' rights: Civil War

 Over following decades, another central dispute over states' rights moved to the forefront.
 The issue of slavery polarized the union, with the Jeffersonian principles often being used by both sides—anti-slavery Northerners, and Southern slaveholders and secessionists—in debates that ultimately led to the American Civil War.
 Supporters of slavery often argued that one of the rights of the states was the protection of slave property wherever it went, a position endorsed by the U.S. Supreme Court in 1857 Dred Scott decision.
 In contrast, opponents of slavery argued that the non-slave-states' rights were violated both by that decision and by the Fugitive Slave Law of 1850.
 While historians in the 21st century agree on the centrality of the conflict over slavery, they disagree sharply on which aspects of this conflict (ideological, economic, political, or social) were most important.

 Southern arguments

-Southern states had a long tradition of using states' rights doctrine since the late eighteenth century.
-A major Southern argument in the 1850s was that federal law to ban slavery discriminated against states that allowed slavery, making them second-class states.
+Southern states had a long tradition of using states' rights doctrine since the late eighteenth century to support slavery.
+A major Southern argument in the 1850s was that federal law to ban the expansion of slavery into the territories discriminated against states that allowed slavery, making them second-class states.
 In 1857 the Supreme Court sided with these states' rights supporters, declaring in Dred Scott v.
 Sandford that Congress had no authority to regulate slavery in the territories.

 Jefferson Davis used the following argument in favor of the equal rights of states:

-Southern states sometimes argued against "states' rights" in the context of fugitive slave laws.
+Southern states argued against "states' rights" when it benefited them in the context of fugitive slave laws.
 For example, Texas challenged some northern states having the right to protect fugitive slaves, with the argument that this would make the institution null once a particular slave had crossed into a free state.
 The question was pivotal in the case of Dred Scott v.
 Sandford.